Image Credit: Amy L. taken in Great Falls Park, MD

-Dobsonflies begin life as aquatic larvae before graduating into an airborne insect.
-The larvae live underwater, feeding on tadpoles, small fish and other young aquatic larvae from other species (like dragonfly naiads and stonefly hellgrammites).
+Dobsonflies begin life as aquatic larvae before graduating to status as an airborne insect.
+They feed on tadpoles, small fish, and other young aquatic larvae from other species (like dragonfly naiads and stonefly hellgrammites).
 Larvae look like underwater centipedes early in life, and adults keep watch over them from a nearby area above the water.
-Larvae can bite so handling them should be avoided though that does not stop anglers (fishermen and women) from using them as live bait.
+All larvae can bite, requiring care when handling.
+The threat of a nip on the finger does not stop anglers from using them as live bait.

 Adults are primarily nocturnal (night dwellers) and are naturally drawn to light sources at night.
 They do not eat.
-Instead, they spend their days bringing forth the next generation of Dobsonflies.
+Instead, they spend their days focused on reproducing the next generation of Dobsonflies.

 Size (Adult; Length): 50mm to 127mm (1.95in to 4.95in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.